ShaoXiangChien/IT-Knowledge-Base/NTHU/Operating System/Quiz 2 Prep.md

 	- shared memory is faster
 - bounded-buffer communication
 	- in unbounded buffer, the sender never blocks, and the receiver blocks only if the buffer is empty
+	- in bounded buffer, the sender is blocked if buffer is full
+- **zombie process** - a process that has completed execution (via the exit system call) but still has an entry in the process table